Maintaining Legal Status

 - Undergraduates should enroll in a minimum of 12 credit hours each term.

-- Graduate students must be registered for the full-time normative credit loan on file with the U.S. Government and the Graduate School of record
+- Graduate students must be registered for the full-time normative courseload on file with the U.S. government and the Graduate School of record

 Taking less than a full course of study can only be authorized on a case by case basis by an IS Advisor.
-Please meet with your IS Advisor to start this lengthy process.
+Please email your IS Advisor to start this lengthy process.

 4. Receive written authorization from your program sponsor before engaging in paid or unpaid employment/internships/fellowships/etc. (on or off campus).